-The main part of the website is an intuitive, interactive map that allows users to explore languages by location, level of threat or number of speakers
+The main part of the website is an intuitive, interactive map that allows users to explore languages by location, threat level or number of speakers.

-We used Django and a number of techniques to build a high performance front-end able deal with the large audience
+We used Django and several techniques to build a high-performance front end to deal with a large audience.

 Latest activity and other social features recognise and promote user contributions to documentation.